Joe Biden Gives His Blessing To Relationship Between Son Hunter And Beau’s Widow

-Former Vice President Joe Biden and his wife Dr Jill Biden have given their blessing to the romantic relationship between their son, Hunter, and Hallie, the widow of their eldest son, Beau, who died of brain cancer in May 2015 at age 46.
+Former Vice President Joe Biden and his wife Dr. Jill Biden have given their blessing to the romantic relationship between their son, Hunter, and Hallie, the widow of their eldest son, Beau, who died of brain cancer in May 2015 at age 46.

 “We are all lucky that Hunter and Hallie found each other as they were putting their lives together again after such sadness,” Biden said in a statement, according to the New York Post‘s Page Six.
 “They have mine and Jill’s full and complete support and we are happy for them.”